Temps and termites are on the rise. Schedule your free inspection today.

 • Wear light-colored clothing as opposed to darker colors.

-• Reduce the amount of your skin exposed by wearing long-sleeve shirts, pants, and socks.
+• Mosquitoes are attracted to human skin.
+Reduce the amount of your skin exposed by wearing long-sleeve shirts, pants, and socks.

 • Turn on a fan.
 Mosquitoes are weak fliers.